ReamaGeorge/shuffle-obj-questions/README.md

 ## Overview

 As an educator, one of the consistent challenges faced is the need to reorganize objective questions to generate various question formats, all aimed at deterring cheating during examinations.
-The Question Shuffler software is specifically designed to address this challenge by shuffling objective questions into four distinct question types, along with shuffling their respective options.
+The Question Shuffler is a web-based program specifically designed to address this challenge by shuffling objective questions into four distinct question types, along with shuffling their respective options.

 ## Features

 - **Question Shuffling**: The software allows educators to input a set of objective questions and shuffles them into four different question types, enhancing the variety of questions in an exam.
-- **Option Shuffling**: Along with shuffling questions, the software shuffles the options within each question, further discouraging cheating.
+- **Option Shuffling**: Along with shuffling questions, it shuffles the options within each question, further discouraging cheating.
 - **Scientific Expression Support**: The software supports the insertion of scientific expressions, symbols, and formulas into questions or options, facilitating the creation of diverse question formats.

 ## Usage